robing29/tic-tac-toe/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe game in JavaScript, written for testing git and my programming skills

+// Not necessary?
 Next: Trying karl's idea of an array and checking a1.hit etc. against aktuellerSpieler == 1 or 2

 to be done: